Fossil Fighters (video game): Plot

-The next day, Rosie is kidnapped.
-She is taken to the BB bandits hideout and the Hero is told to bring the three idols he found if he wants Rosie back.
-After battling Rex, Snivels, and Vivian, the BB Bandits leader is revealed to be Police Chief Bartholomew Bullwort.
+The next day, Rosie is kidnapped by the BB Bandits, the Hero offers the idols in exchange for her safety.
+After battling Rex, Snivels, and Vivian, the BB Bandits' leader is revealed to be Police Chief Bartholomew Bullwort.
 The Hero succeeds in getting him arrested and saving Rosie.
-However, Rosie's grandfather, Mr. Richmond, suspects there is something exquisite about the idols and believe the bandits were hired to steal them.
+Meanwhile, Rosie's grandfather, Mr. Richmond, suspects that the bandits were hired to steal the idols.